Vertebroplasty vs. Kyphoplasty

 Vertebroplasty is a sophisticated technique proven to be successful in relieving SCF pain, strengthening weakened vertebrae, and restoring vertebral height and normal posture.

-The pain specialists at National Spine & Pain Centers can accurately diagnose your pain and determine if this technique is right for you.
+Our board-certified pain specialists can accurately diagnose your pain and determine if this technique is right for you.

 Vertebroplasty is an innovative procedure that provides immediate pain relief in many cases by stabilizing and reinforcing fractured vertebrae.
 Guided by fluoroscopy (x-ray), the physician inserts a small needle into the damaged vertebrae and injects specially formulated bone cement.
 The cement hardens within 15 minutes, providing instant stability and pain relief by sealing the fracture.